HerrerAaron/RHC_Analytics/README.md

 1. RHC was linked to a ~5 percentage point increase in 30-day mortality, even after adjusting for illness severity.
 The raw comparison showed 38.0% mortality for RHC patients vs. 30.6% for non-RHC patients, but that was confounded, RHC patients were meaningfully sicker at admission.
 After statistically reweighting patients so the two groups became comparable on every measured characteristic, the adjusted gap shrank to +5.2 percentage points (95% confidence range: +1.9% to +8.5%) and remained significant.

-2. A completely independent method confirmed the same result.
-A survival-analysis model (Cox regression) estimating moment-to-moment mortality risk across the full 30 days found RHC patients faced about 25% higher risk of dying at any given time than similar patients who didn't receive it.
-Getting the same directional answer from two structurally different statistical methods was a strong signal this wasn't a modeling artifact.
+2. A second, completely different statistical approach reached the same conclusion.
+Looking not just at whether patients died but also *when* they died, patients who received RHC faced about 25% higher risk of death at any point during the 30-day window than similar patients who didn't.
+Reaching the same conclusion through two structurally different methods was a strong signal the finding wasn't a modelling artifact.

 3. A predictive model correctly classified 30-day mortality risk 74% of the time using only admission data.
 The strongest predictors were a pre-existing prognosis score, baseline functional health, DNR status, and liver function, largely consistent across both the predictive model and the survival model.

-4. No patient subgroup showed a confirmed, statistically different RHC effect.
-RHC's effect was re-estimated within 7 disease categories and 3 severity tiers; a formal statistical test comparing all subgroups directly found no confirmed difference between them, the apparent variation was consistent with chance rather than a proven pattern.
+4. RHC's effect was also examined across different types of patients, 7 disease categories and 3 severity levels, to see whether it worked better or worse for some groups than others.
+Although some groups appeared to respond differently at first glance, a direct statistical comparison found none of those differences were confirmed as real; the variation was consistent with chance rather than a proven pattern.

 ## Why This Matters